Baulkham Hills: Geography

-Baulkham Hills is predominately a residential suburb of the Hills District, with Norwest Business Park in the northern part of the suburb.
+Baulkham Hills is predominately a residential suburb of the Hills District.
 Baulkham Hills Junction is the intersection of three major roads; Windsor Road, Old Northern Road, and Seven Hills Road.
-It is also bound by Old Windsor Road and the North-West T-way in the west; and the Hills Motorway in the south, forming part of the National Highway.
+The suburb is bounded by Old Windsor Road and the North-West T-way in the west; Junction Road in the south which is parallel to the Hills Motorway, forming part of the National Highway.

 History

 The land that is now called Baulkham Hills was originally home to the Bidjigal people, who are believed to be a clan of the Darug people, who occupied all the land to the immediate west of Sydney.
 The best-known Aboriginal person from that time is Pemulwuy, a Bidjigal leader who led the Indigenous resistance movement against the British forces, including sacking farms in Castle Hill, before his eventual capture and execution by the British militia.